Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: Introduction

-All of these considerations come together to define stochastically perturbed monotone vector fields on separable Hadamard spaces (see Section \ref{sec:randOp}) and with that a metric analogue of the stochastic proximal point algorithm of Bianchi (see Section \ref{sec:randPPA}), for which we prove a strong convergence result (see Theorem \ref{thm:main}) under a strong monotonicity assumption together with an additional probabilistic independence assumption as well as a separability assumption on the metric tangent spaces, both discussed in full detail later on.
-This auxiliary independence assumption is in particular naturally satisfied in the context where the tangent spaces have flat curvature.
-Our result hence immediately covers both Bianchi's original setting of (separable) Hilbert spaces as well as Hadamard manifolds, in which case our results seem to be in particular qualitatively novel as, to our knowledge, such a stochastic variant of the general proximal point algorithm in the style of Bianchi was not considered in any kind of nonlinear context before.
+Our result hence immediately covers both Bianchi's original setting of (separable) Hilbert spaces as well as Hadamard manifolds, in which case our results already seem to be in particular qualitatively novel as, to our knowledge, such a stochastic variant of the general proximal point algorithm in the style of Bianchi was not considered in any kind of nonlinear context before.
+Based on the generality of Hilbert-Hadamard spaces, the result however also reaches beyond the manifold setting (see Example \ref{exHilbertHadamard} later on).

 In that way, our results also extend the previous seminal work of Li, L\'opez and Mart\'in-M\'arquez \cite{LiLopezMartinMarquez2009} on the proximal point method for monotone vector fields in Hadamard manifolds for the first time to the stochastic context, at least in the special case of strong monotonicity.
-In the special case of the subgradient of a strongly convex function, which will be discussed throughout, our method in particular reduces to a stochastic proximal point algorithm in separable Hadamard spaces previous studied by Ba\v{c}\'ak \cite{Bacak2018} (extending \cite{Bacak2014b} as well as \cite{Bacak2013}).\footnote{Indeed, our approach is quite different to that of \cite{Bacak2018}.
-In the context of a strongly convex function, our results dispense of the local compactness assumption and Lipschitz-like conditions from \cite{Bacak2018} while imposing separability and probabilistic independence assumptions on the tangent space.
+In the special case of the subdifferential of a strongly convex function, which will be discussed throughout, our method in particular reduces to a stochastic proximal point algorithm previously studied by Ba\v{c}\'ak \cite{Bacak2018} (extending \cite{Bacak2014b} as well as \cite{Bacak2013}) as well as Ohta and P\'alfia \cite{OhtaPalfia2015}.\footnote{Indeed, our approach is quite different to that of \cite{Bacak2018,OhtaPalfia2015}.
+In the context of a strongly convex function, our results dispense of the Lipschitz-like conditions from \cite{Bacak2018,OhtaPalfia2015} at the expense of working over Hilbert-Hadamard spaces.
 Comparing, and perhaps unifying, these works would prove for interesting future work.}